marco-willi/camera-trap-data-pipeline/docs/pre_processing.md

 action_to_take | meaning
 ------------ | -------------
-delete | the selected images will be deleted timechange | the time of the selected images will be changed (see below) ok | do nothing invalidate | remove the image from further processing (but do not delete)
+delete | the selected images will be deleted (example: corrupt files) invalidate | remove the image from further processing (but do not delete) -- this is for images that can't be used for ecological analyses (example: images that have bad quality / images with humans / excess images) timechange | the time of the selected images will be changed (see below) ok | do nothing mark_no_upload | flag/mark images as not to upload (example: images with sensitive species not intended for publication) mark_datetime_uncertain | flag/mark images if datetime is uncertain (example: images with only vague datetime info)

 4. To add new actions simply create a new row in the csv.